GIScience/gis-training-resource-center/content/Modul_1/en_qgis_installation.md

 ### QGIS Download

 1. Go to the [__QGIS download page__](https://www.qgis.org/en/site/forusers/download.html).
-2. Select `Download for Windows`, `Download for macOS` or `Dowload for Linus`, depending on your system.
+2. Select `Download for Windows`, `Download for macOS` or `Dowload for Linux`, depending on your system.
 3. Click on `Looking for the most stable version?
 Get QGIS 3.28 LTR`

 ```{figure} /fig/QGIS_download_LTR_version.png